Queer. Houseplant enthusiast. Travel junkie. 98% tea.

 THINGS I'm INTO RIGHT NOW:

-Loose-leaf tea, alpine lakes, the Faroe Islands, books, painting, and standup paddleboards
+Loose-leaf tea, alpine lakes, the Faroe Islands, books, painting, film photography, and standup paddleboards

 1. Connection: I love getting to know my couples before their elopement for a few reasons: for starters, your elopement is about you, not about me.
 Familiarity makes everyone more comfortable and relaxed, and it helps me find your perfect locations.